videogame-archive/romhack-archive/CONTRIBUTOR-GUIDE.md

 The Romhack rom folder name contains the aggregation of the different patches versions used.

 The romhack-original folder contains the originally distributed patch files 'exactly as they were delivered'.
 More often than not as a compressed archive.
-For romhacks delivered as roms he generated romhack.bps is enough.
+For romhacks delivered as roms the generated romhack.bps is enough.

 The numbers found under the 'romhack-original' are the order in what the individual patches where used to build the romhack rom.